 Some more examples of similar scams are "POLÍCIA SEGURANÇA PÚBLICA Email Scam", "Xerox Scanned Document Email Scam" and "SendGrid Email Scam".
-Typically, scammers behind emails of this type attempt to trick recipients into providing them sensitive information that could be misused to generate revenue in one or another way.
-It is worthwhile to mention that emails can be used as tools to trick recipients into installing malware through attached malicious file or website link.
-Examples of malware that cyber criminals distribute via malspam campaigns are TrickBot, Adwind, Agent Tesla, CoronaCrypt0r.
+Typically, scammers behind emails of this type attempt to trick recipients into providing sensitive information, which could be misused to generate revenue in various ways.
+Note that emails are used to trick recipients into installing malware through attached malicious files or website links.
+Examples of malware that cyber criminals distribute via malspam campaigns include TrickBot, Adwind, Agent Tesla, and CoronaCrypt0r.

 How do spam campaigns infect computers?

-It is strongly recommended not to open files attached to irrelevant emails and/or emails are received from unknown, suspicious addresses.
-The same applies to website links - opening them could cause download of some malicious file designed to install malicious software.
-All software (and files) should be downloaded from trustworthy, official websites and via direct download links.
+You are strongly advised not to open files attached to irrelevant emails and/or emails that are received from unknown, suspicious addresses.
+The same applies to website links - opening them could cause download of files designed to install malicious software.
+All software and files should be downloaded from trustworthy, official websites and via direct download links.
 All other sources (Peer-to-Peer networks, third party downloaders, unofficial pages, free file hosting pages) should not be used.
-Third party installers should not be used to install any software too.
-Furthermore, it is important to update and/or activate installed software with tools or implemented functions that are designed by its official developers.
-Third party, unofficial activation and updating tools often are designed to proliferate (install) malware.
-Besides, it is not legal to use unofficial ('cracking') tools to activate licensed software.
-One more important thing is to regularly scan a computer for threats with a reputable antivirus or anti-spyware software and always keep that software up to date.
-If you've already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Third party installers should not be used to install software.
+Furthermore, it is important to update and activate installed software with tools or implemented functions that are designed by the official developers.
+Third party, unofficial activation and updating tools often proliferate and install malware.
+Furthermore, it is illegal to use unofficial ('cracking') tools to activate licensed software.
+Regularly scan the computer for threats with reputable antivirus or anti-spyware software, and keep this up to date.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 Text presented in the Spotify email scam: